DS-100/textbook/notebooks/ch14/bias_random_vars.md

 ## Summary

 In this section, we learn that random variables are variables with multiple possible outcomes.
-These outcomes must be defined completely and precisely—each outcome must have a well-defined probability of occurrence.
+These outcomes must be defined completely and precisely; each outcome must have a well-defined probability of occurrence.
 Expectation and variance are simple descriptions of a random variable's center and spread.
 We use the versatility of random variables to describe data generation and modeling.